March 2020 - and beyond

 My consultancy work

 I've been working with and for older people for a very long time!
-Most of my work covers health, housing and social care services - all over the UK.
+Most of my work has covered people's needs to access, and experiences of, health, housing and social care services.
+My work is UK-based, mostly in England.

-The work I carry out is commissioned by universities, local authorities, the NHS, central government, national charities, local charities, housing associations, private sector organisations, and private individuals.
+I've carried out this sort of work for universities, local authorities, the NHS, central government, national charities, local charities, housing associations, private sector organisations, and private individuals.

 This website will tell you: